sharabinth/vault-cluster-with-raft-storage/README.md

 # Vault Cluster Setup With Integrated Storage

 Vault Cluster Setup with Integrated Raft Storage.

 By default this will setup a 3 Node Vault Cluster.
 But the numbers can be changed by altering the Vagrant file.

 Vault cluster is initialised and all Vault Nodes are unsealed.

 Raft peers are automatically joined to form the Raft cluster.

+Vault Audit log file is enabled at the path ```/var/log/vault/```

 ## Pre Requisites